rahuldebug/Spring-Core/README.md

         - @Controller and @ResponseBody  , the annotation of response body

         @RequestMapping
+        //to map request to controller

         @GetMapping @PostMapping @PutMapping @PatchMapping @DeleteMapping
+        // different verbs implementation

         @Autowired
+        // wiring of beans to different components

         @Component
+        //tells spring container in component scan to create bean of the class

         @Service
         @Repository
+        @Controller
+        // are basically component used at different layers  also called stereotypes

         @ComponentScan
+        // this at application level tells that all the  package under the base package must be scanned for component

         @Configuration
+        //if something apart from autoconfiguration is implemented , it is used for configuration.

         @Value
         @Qualifier
         @Profile